 I work to provide a safe, supportive, confidential and welcoming environment within which you can explore what has brought you to therapy, how the difficult events in your life have affected you uniquely, what meaning you attach to the problems you are facing and how you can be supported to make changes to overcome your current circumstances.
-I specialise in working with clients who are experiencing anxiety, social anxiety, generalised anxiety disorder, depression, panic attacks, low self esteem, relationship and family issues, work stress, anger issues, addiction, eating disorders, OCD, trauma and PTSD.
+I specialise in working with clients who are experiencing anxiety, social anxiety, generalised anxiety disorder, depression, panic attacks, low self esteem, relationship and family issues, work stress, anger issues, health anxiety, addiction, eating disorders, bereavement, OCD, trauma and PTSD.

 I am also an experienced couples therapist.
 This is the process of counselling the parties of a relationship together in an effort to help them recognize and better manage or reconcile troublesome differences and repeating patterns of distress.
 Talking about issues with a trained therapist present can be extremely useful in helping the couple understand their problems in ways that are solvable.
 I work to encourage both parties to first notice and then overcome destructive patterns of relating that keep them stuck in conflict and crisis, resulting in one or both parties feeling unheard, unsupported and unloved.I am also experienced in helping clients with psychosexual issues both from an individual and couple's perspective.